daletan/photoshop-actions/README.md

 My name's Dale and I'm an architectural photographer at [High Rise Photo](https://www.highrisephoto.com).
 I also happen to be a computer engineer in my past career, and I recognize the value in sharing and distributing knowledge.

-/**Photoshop Actions**/ is a set of actions that I commonly use in Photoshop for my day-to-day workflows.
+_**Photoshop Actions**_ is a set of actions that I commonly use in Photoshop for my day-to-day workflows.
 The actions were created around the concept of a Photoshop master file, and are designed to be non-destructive wherever possible.

 ## Overview
 These actions have been grouped into 3 sets: